andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-The `key` field contains the per-file encryption key, encrypted with the metadata key.
-File content is encrypted to the file key, and the file key is encrypted to the metadata key.
-This hierarchy enables recovery from nsec + passphrase while keeping file keys isolated.
+The `file_id` field contains a randomly generated 32-byte identifier used to derive the file's encryption key (see Section 6.1).
+The file key is derived as `HKDF-Expand(master_key, "garland-v1:file:" || file_id, 32)`.
+This identifier is stored in plaintext within the encrypted inode; an attacker who compromises only `metadata_key` can read the `file_id` but cannot derive the file key without `master_key`.

 The `hash` field in each block entry contains the SHA-256 hash of the plaintext block before encryption.
 This enables integrity verification after decryption: if the decrypted block's hash doesn't match, either the ciphertext was corrupted, the wrong key was used, or the inode itself is corrupt.